 The resort offers many activities for people of all ages.
 You can enjoy paintball, canoeing, kayaking, golf, and biking.
 Each year, visitors enjoy the unsurpassed beauty and access to many hiking trails at the resort.

-If you don’t want to stay overnight there, you can even rent boats to fish in the lake.
+If you don’t want to stay overnight, you can even rent boats to fish in the lake.
 Plus, Voyageurs National Park is a short walk from the campground.
 So, don’t pass up the chance.
-Spend a day there, enjoying a walk through the serene woods or a swim at one of the nearby lakes.
+Spend a day there, walking through the serene woods or swimming at nearby lakes.

-See related: Most Beautiful & Best Running Trails in America
+See related: Most Beautiful Running Trails in America

 18. Movil Maze Recreation Area